A diagnosis of posterior vaginal prolapse generally occurs during a pelvic exam of your vagina and rectum.

 Lifestyle and home remedies

-Depending on the severity of your posterior vaginal prolapse, self-care measures may provide relief.
-Try to:
+Depending on the severity of your posterior vaginal prolapse, self-care measures may provide some relief.
+You could try to:

 - Perform Kegel exercises to strengthen pelvic muscles and support the weakened fascia